alexpechkarev/google-maps/README.md

 $responseArray = \GoogleMaps::load('routematrix') // Use 'routematrix' service
     ->setParam($matrixParams)
+    ->setFieldMask('originIndex,destinationIndex,duration,distanceMeters,status,condition') // optional - used to specify fields to return
     ->fetch(); // Use fetch() for Routes API

 // $responseArray is already a PHP array